bernedom/bernedom.github.io/_posts/2020-05-11-cmake-find-library.md

 ```

 In the main `CMakeLists.txt` finding the package is invoked as shown below.
-Cmake looks into the paths stored in the ${CMAKE_MODULE_PATH} variable for the files with the find-instructions.
+Cmake looks into the paths stored in the `${CMAKE_MODULE_PATH}` variable for the files with the find-instructions.
 The find-files have to be [named according to a certain convention](https://cmake.org/cmake/help/latest/command/find_package.html#id5) but it essentially boils down to name them as `<libraryname>.cmake`

-Once the libray is found it can be linked to targets as usual using `target_link_libraries`
+Once the library is found it can be linked to targets as usual using `target_link_libraries`

 ```cmake
 list(APPEND CMAKE_MODULE_PATH "${CMAKE_CURRENT_SOURCE_DIR}/cmake/")